GabrieleGhisleni/EnergyProject/README.md

 You would need to insert into the brackets `< >` the data that you want to use as well.

 **Make sure that the folder "mysql" is still empty.
 If that's not the case, delete all the elements before starting this procedure.
-If there is some problem deleting check if there is an instance container associated with and in case remove it**
+If any problem comes up while deleting, that might be due to an instance container still associated with previous images.
+If so, remove it and retry.**

 ```shell
 ## docker-compose.yml